iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 </div>

+# Choosing the right level of IaC management tools for Azure

+Things such as CLI & PowerShell, ARM & Bicep templates, Terraform & Pulumi -- are serving as management interfaces between your code and the Azure API, and, in the absence of a better term, all called just "IaC management tools".

-When selecting IaC management tools for Azure, it's essential to consider your specific needs and preferences.
-There are various tools and approaches at different levels of complexity.
-Let's explore these options and determine which level best fits your requirements.
+When choosing such a tool, it's important to make an informed decision based on your actual needs and capabilities.
+Various tools span different levels of complexity and abstraction.
+Let's explore these options and determine which level best fits your situation.

+My thoughts on general IaC practices, such as version control, code reuse, CI/CD, and testing will follow separately.

 <!--more-->

-## Level 0
+## Level 0: Direct Interaction Tools

+On this level, you "push the button to get the result".
+All reasoning and sequence of actions is up to you.

 ### Azure Portal

 IaC enthusiasts often underestimate the Azure Portal, but it has its merits.
-Here's when it shines:
+Here's where it shines:

 Good for:

-- **Education**: the portal provides an intuitive way to understand Azure concepts, making it accessible to a broad audience
+- **Education**: user-friendly interface enabling to understand Azure concepts for broader audience
-- **Everyday observation in read-only mode**: when you need to view resources quickly or monitor your Azure environment
+- **Read-only observation**: efficient for quickly examining resources or overseeing the Azure environment.
-- **Troubleshooting**: it's an irreplaceable tool for diagnosing issues and finding solutions, especially for Networking
+- **Troubleshooting**: vital for diagnosing issues, particularly in networking.
-- **Emergency changes**: in urgent situations, it allows for quick manual interventions, saving time when IaC automation isn't feasible
+- **Emergency changes**: useful for immediate manual actions when automation is impractical.

 Bad for:

-- **Routine change operations**: while the portal is great for emergencies, it's not the right choice for routine or repetitive tasks.
+- **Routine change operations**: not ideal for recurrent tasks.
-- **Keeping things in order**
+- **Keeping things in order** we are here for IaC, right?

 ### Azure Resource Manager REST API

-Azure Resource Manager REST API
 The Azure API is structured according to industry REST standards and is a powerful tool, though not for everyday use.

-Use for:
+Good for:

 - **When command line tools are unavailable**: in cases where command line tools have limitations or are unavailable, the REST API comes to help.
 - **Building custom solutions**: If you're creating your own solution or tool, the REST API is your way to directly interact with the management plane.